NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/methylationSeq/Seq_Tutorial.rst

    :alt:
 *Fig. 1: Bisulfite sequencing overview.*

 Being able to do this quantification reliably depends on rigorous quality control before alignment, the choice of alignment method and post-alignment quality control.
 Other issues to consider are the reduced complexity and the increased degradation that occurs during bisulfite treatment.
 A best-practices pipeline for the mapping and quantification of bisulfite converted reads has been developed by nf-core (see `methylseq <https://nf-co.re/methylseq>`_\ ) using either ``Bismark`` or ``bwa-meth`` as aligners for BS-seq data.
-You can follow this tutorial :doc:`../nextflow` to run nf-core workflows.
+You can follow this `tutorial <https://ngi-nbis-epigenomics-hands-on.readthedocs.io/en/latest/content/tutorials/nextflow/nextflow.html>`_  to run nf-core workflows.
 For today, we will focus on the downstream analysis, i.e. the part of the analysis after running for example nf-core methylseq.

 Datasets
 --------